 Between April – June 2021, Indie Peace conducted a series of 50 one-to-one interviews, inviting people from all the sides in the conflict over Nagorny Karabakh to tell their personal and family stories of how they have been affected.

 Some of these stories we publish here (see links above).
-Others are feeding into a forthcoming analytical paper.
+Others are feeding into an analytical paper published here.
 Through these interviews, we have been exploring how trauma develops and is passed on, and trying to understand certain indicators and features of war trauma: how trauma can manifest at the individual and societal levels, and how deeply it can affect even those who have never personally experienced the horror of war, i.e. those outside the ‘primary’ trauma group.
 People who are emotionally close to victims of war or have witnessed traumatic events – for example, as first responders, medics, journalists or even members of society at war, but far from the front line – can also be affected by ‘secondary’ trauma.
 At times, this can be just as profound, and can impact a person’s life just as heavily, as direct, primary trauma.

 Trauma can change not only the lives of individuals, but the lives of entire generations, affecting models of behaviour and overturning the development dynamic of a society.
 If unable to work through their trauma, those who have been impacted pass on the trauma narratives through the family and other networks and relationships.
 It then becomes collective.
 Indirect and inter-generational trauma can significantly affect the entire context of a conflict.